Reaper-Dhan/Cognizance2020/README.md

 # Cognizance2020
-This is only for explanation.
+Task-3.txt is the file that has to be created accorfing to the task.
+Others are created only for PDF explanation.